ag-libs/mysql-quickstart/README.md

 # MySQL Quickstart

 Pre-built MySQL data directories for instant container startup.
-Skip the lengthy MySQL initialization process and start your containers in seconds instead of minutes.
+Start your MySQL containers in less than 2 seconds instead of 10-20 seconds by skipping the initialization process.

 This library provides a pre-initialized MySQL data directory that eliminates the time-consuming setup phase when starting MySQL containers.
 The version scheme follows MySQL versions (x.y.z) with an additional build number, so version 8.4.6.0 contains a pre-built MySQL 8.4.6 database.